There are so many Alexa speakers so let us help you decide which to buy

 - Pricey compared to other speaker options

-- Can be a bit sensitive listening for Alexa voice command
+- Can be a bit sensitive listening for Alexa voice commands

 Not everyone who wants an Alexa speaker has the same needs.
 Some want a small smart speaker that gets out of the way, while others want something with room-filling sound.
-Some want a grab-and-go speaker they can take with them for hours at a time, while others are more anchored to a particular space.
+Some want a grab-and-go speaker to take with them for hours at a time, while others are more anchored to a particular space.
 But one thing that most of us desire is better sound from our televisions.
 Thankfully, soundbars like the Sonos Beam give us this plus Alexa access.

-The Sonos Beam has been available for a couple of years now, but we've yet to find another smart soundbar that can do what it does while sounding as great as it does.
+We conducted our Sonos Beam review a couple of years ago, but we've yet to find another smart soundbar that can do what it does while sounding as great as it does.
 When connected to your TV, it enhances the sound to amplify the highs, mids, and lows that most built-in TV speakers muddle together.

 The Alexa functionality goes beyond just asking the voice assistant trivia or using it to control your smart home.
-With the Sonos Beam, you can actually use Alexa to control your TV, which is a wonderful accessibility and convenience feature!
+With the Sonos Beam, you can use Alexa to control your TV, a wonderful accessibility and convenience feature.
 Best of all, the Beam is extremely easy to set up, and it still functions as a fabulous Sonos smart speaker.
-If you can only get one Alexa speaker for your main TV room, this is probably the one you want to pick up.
+So if you can only get one Alexa speaker for your main TV room, this is probably the one you want to pick up.

-Best Third-Party Soundbar with an Alexa Speaker: Sonos Beam
+Best third-party soundbar with an Alexa speaker: Sonos Beam with Alexa

 The Sonos Beam is a compact, powerful smart speaker that also happens to be a great TV soundbar.

-5. Bose Home Speaker 500 Best Third-Party Alexa Speaker with a Mini Screen
+5. Bose home speaker 500: Best third-party Alexa speaker with a mini screen

 Bottom line: The Bose Home Speaker 500 is the speaker giant's answer to the Amazon Echo Studio or the Sonos Five.
 It's a room-filling Alexa speaker with a small screen.